sellist/ToneCardsLab/README.md

 # ToneCards Lab

-A full-stack monorepo application for managing Chinese language flashcards, built with FastAPI (backend) and Svelte (frontend).
+A full-stack monorepo application for managing music flashcards, built with FastAPI (backend) and Svelte (frontend).

 ### 1. Setup Backend